Fifth Street Towers

 An experienced litigator, Mr. Fox has successfully represented clients in more than 30 jurisdictions in the United States and European Union.
 As a Minnesota State Bar Association Certified Civil Trial Senior Specialist, he has represented clients in all state and federal trial and appellate courts in Minnesota.

-Mr. Fox serves as the firm’s Chief Executive Officer.
+Mr. Fox recently served as the firm’s Chief Executive Officer.
 He is a member of the Federation of Defense and Corporate Counsel and a Master of the Warren E. Burger Inn of Court.

 Decision affirming summary judgment on liability for breach of contract and tortious interference claim together with jury verdict and seven-figure judgment, including attorneys’ fees award; St. Jude Med., S.C., Inc. v.
 Biosense Webster, Inc., 818 F.3d 785 (8th Cir.
 2016).